 American Express Hilton Surpass Card

-Hilton loyalists would love this card more than the World of Hyatt Card.
-The Surpass Card earns 12x Hilton Honors points at Hilton properties (not including the membership and Gold Status points bonuses).
+Hilton loyalists would love the Hilton Surpass Card more than the World of Hyatt Card.
+The Surpass Card earns 12x Hilton Honors points at Hilton properties (not including Hilton membership and Gold Status points bonuses).
 It also earns 6x points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.

-Like the World of Hyatt Card, the Surpass has a $95 annual fee.
+Like the World of Hyatt Card, the Surpass Card has a $95 annual fee.
 But it comes with valuable Hilton Gold Status and other nice perks to justify the fee.
 The better option depends on which hotel chain you prefer.

 Hyatt loyalists are in for a big treat with the Chase World of Hyatt Card.
 It has a plethora of opportunities to earn valuable Hyatt points and great benefits to boot.
 The World of Hyatt Card can be considered a long-term keeper card for Hyatt loyalists and many other travelers.

-I am especially impressed by how much Hyatt offers with Discoverist Status, which comes with the World of Hyatt Card.
+What’s especially impressive is how much Hyatt offers with Discoverist Status, which comes with the World of Hyatt Card.
 You can really get loads of value especially when compared to comparable statuses from other hotel chains.
-Fortunately, Hyatt’s Explorist and Globalist statuses are also more attainable when you use the World of Hyatt Card.
+Hyatt’s Explorist and Globalist statuses are also more attainable when you use the World of Hyatt Card.

 Apply Today: Chase World of Hyatt Card